Anti-Shi'ism: Saudi Arabia

 In January 2016, Saudi Arabia executed the prominent Shiite cleric Sheikh Nimr, who had called for pro-democracy demonstrations, along with 47 other Saudi citizens sentenced by the Specialized Criminal Court on terrorism charges.

 Since May 2017 in response to protests against the government, the predominantly Shia town of Al-Awamiyah has been put under full siege by the Saudi military.
 Residents are not allowed to enter or leave, and the military indiscriminately shells the neighborhoods with airstrikes, mortar fire along with snipers shooting residents.
-Dozens of Shia civilians were killed, includinga a three-year-old and a two-year-old children.
+Dozens of Shia civilians were killed, including a three-year-old and two-year-old children.
 The Saudi government claims it is fighting terrorists in al-Awamiyah.
 Residents also reported soldiers shooting at homes, cars and everyone in streets.
 During the crackdown the Saudi government demolished several historical sites and many other buildings and houses in Qatif.
 On 26 July 2017, Saudi authorities began refusing to give emergency services to wounded civilians.
 Saudi Arabia has also not provided humanitarian help to trapped citizens of Awamiyah.
 In August 2017, it was reported that the Saudi government demolished 488 buildings in Awamiyah.
 This demolition came from a siege of the city by the Saudi government, as it continued to try to prevent the citizens of the city from gaining their rights.
 20,000 residents were forced to flee from their homes to survive.
 President of Quran Council and two cousins of executed Nimr al-Nimr were also killed by Saudi security forces in Qatif in 2017.

-In February 2019, while visiting Prophet's grave in Medina, a six years old boy was beheaded in front of his mother after they confirmed to be Saudi Shia Muslims to an unknown, unrelated man that approached them.
-The boy was beheaded with the help of broken piece of glass in front of his screaming and frightened mother.